solana-labs/solana/book/src/proposals/durable-tx-nonces.md

     error
 ```

-A client wishing to use this feature starts by creating a system account and
+A client wishing to use this feature starts by creating a nonce account and
 depositing sufficient lamports as to make it rent-exempt.
 The resultant account
 will be in the `Uninitialized` state with no stored hash and thus unusable.